 - Assessments

 - Instruction to meet the students needs

 - Practice GED®/HiSET test \$6.00 each Practice test

 - Assistance on transition to college

 - 2. Describe how services provided are aligned with the local workforce development area plan (Section 108 of WIOA), including how concurrent enrollment is promoted in programs and activities under the Workforce Development Activities (Titles I, III, and IV of WIOA, and as listed in New Mexico's Combined State Plan).
-Include information on the activities your organization provides in response to the regional needs as identified in the local workforce development area plan under section 108 of title I of WIOA.

-Specialized workshops focused on job and job readiness trainings; Communication between prepared GED®/HSE students to obtain application for resources to pay for the HSE test; assistance college enrollment advisement is already in place.
+Include information on the activities your organization provides in response to the regional needs as identified in the local workforce development area plan under section 108 of title I of WIOA. - Specialized workshops focused on job and job readiness trainings; Communication between prepared GED®/HSE students to obtain application for resources to pay for the HSE test; assistance college enrollment advisement is already in place.
 The local workforce youth coordinator is active and provides information of the youth program to all student during new student orientation and to all students who take the GED® Ready Practice Test.
+A total of 5 AE students were referred to the WIOA Youth Program. - 3.
+Describe activities and strategies your organization has implemented to demonstrate partnership with the Local Workforce Development Board (LWDB) and one-stop operators to plan, develop, and evaluate adult education and literacy activities for the area you will serve.